 - 1. The Ad Hoc Peer Review Panel will review and investigate as necessary to assess reasonableness of the claimed compensation.
 The investigation may include court files, records of detention facilities, and interviews of panel members or service providers in the same or related case(s), including the individual whose voucher is being reviewed.
-The CJA Administrator will facilitate access to materials (such as billing data) requested by the Ad Hoc Peer Review Panel to the extent possible without creating a conflict. - 2.
-The source of a peer review referral will not be disclosed to the billing attorney or service provider absent the referrer's consent to disclosure.
-Similarly,

-- communications with persons whose opinions have been sought in any peer review investigation shall remain confidential absent express waiver of confidentiality. - 3.
-The PADR, on behalf of the Ad Hoc Peer Review Panel, shall submit a written report with its findings and recommendation to the CJA Resource Counsel.
-The CJA Resource Counsel shall provide the written report to the Court's CJA Administrator and the designated CJA Judge.
-The designated CJA Judge will give due weight to the Ad Hoc Peer Review Panel's recommendation in making a final decision.
+The CJA Administrator will facilitate access to materials (such as billing data) requested by the Ad Hoc Peer Review Panel to the extent possible without creating a conflict. - The source of a peer review referral will not be disclosed to the billing attorney or service provider absent the referrer's consent to disclosure.
+Similarly, communications with persons whose opinions have been sought in any peer review investigation shall remain confidential absent express waiver of confidentiality. - 3.
+Through CJA Resource Counsel, the Ad Hoc Peer Review Panel will submit a written report with its findings and recommendation to counsel and the Court's CJA Administrator, who will provide the report to the presiding judge (or delegee).
+The presiding judge (or delegee) will give due weight to the review panel's recommendation in making a final decision whether to reinstate all or part of a reduction